-In a glossary or reference, you can choose to manually enter data to your results table.
-Select one of the following options when choosing your data source to manually add rows.
+In a glossary or reference, you can choose to manually enter data to your results table by choosing either ‘Manual Data’ or ‘Both Source Query and Manual Data’ as your data source.

 You can create a rule where you can add records to a blank table in your selected target connection.

 This table is created in Loome Monitor and will be available in your selected target database.

 You can choose to create a rule that will both source data from your selected data source and also provide you the option to add new manual rows to that data set on the results page.
 If you have chosen to add manual rows to your source data, once you have selected Source and Manual you can continue to create the rule by following the source data rule guide.

 If you would like to learn how to add new rows to the results of your source query and manual data rule, you can read more here.

 Creating a manual data rule in Loome Monitor consists of the following steps:

 The following steps will apply whether you are creating a reference or glossary rule.
 We have chosen a glossary for this example but these steps apply to both rule types.

 First click on Create New Item at the top-right of your selected project to get started.

 Choose whether you would like to create a glossary or reference.